Below is our club calendar of upcoming events. This calendar changes often so check back frequently.

-Description: This Rondy is a 3-day guided float fly-fishing adventure on the scenic and famous Kenai River in Alaska where we will fly-fish for big Alaska size Rainbow and Dolly Varden Trout.
-Guides will drift through miles of scenic water in custom built power drift boats where we will nymph flesh and egg patterns or swing flies for Trout and Dollies.
-Swinging opportunities will depend on water levels but bring your Spey rod if interested.
-Boots with felt soles are not allowed in Alaska and studs are not allowed in boats so rubber soles are required.
-There will be 2 anglers per boat/guide which is a real treat here (every other guide on the Kenai has 3-4 anglers per boat!).
-Guides will provide top-quality fly-fishing gear and flies but not Spey rods.
-Snacks, water and a hot lunch will also be provided each day.
+Description: This Rondy is a 3-day guided float fly-fishing adventure on the scenic and famous Kenai River in Alaska where we will fly-fish for big Alaska size Rainbow and Dolly Varden Trout and Silver Salmon during prime time.
+Guides will drift through miles of scenic water in custom built power drift boats where we will predominately nymph egg and flesh patterns for Trout and strip for Silvers.
+We will periodically take out to swing depending on water levels so bring your Spey rod if interested.
+Boots with felt soles are not allowed in Alaska and studs are not allowed in boats so rubber soles are your best option.
+There will be one guide and boat for every 3 anglers.
+They will provide top-quality fly-fishing gear and flies but not Spey rods.
+Snacks, and water will also be provided each day.
+Bring bag lunch.

-We can meet and carpool from Anchorage airport to the Kenai River, which is about 100 miles south of Anchorage (2 hours) or just meet there depending on preference.
-Lodging options will be discussed in the future.
-Our guides will meet us each morning then shuttle to launch site for an exciting day of fishing.
+We can meet and carpool from Anchorage airport to Soldotna, which is about 100 miles south of Anchorage (2 hours) or meet in Soldotna depending on preference.
+We will meet up with our guides at the nearby launch site each morning.

-Here are some things not included that you should budget for in addition to the rondy fee:
+Here are some things not included that you should budget for in addition to guide fees.

 Suggested Gear: 7-8 wt single handed fly rods, with floating lines.
 7-8 wt two hand rods.